Drones for law enforcement?

 It’s impossible for the human eye to detect each and every pick-pocket, scooter riding up a footpath, or the nonchalant eve-teaser.
 This is where drones can make that critical difference in security surveillance.

 As a society, we’ve ended up stereotyping policemen to be those people who are constantly alert, almost omnipresent, and intimidating.
 This might be an occupational requirement for them, but now it isn’t necessary for them to be stressed about it.
-With the implementation of drone technology, and surveillance drones being used even at night, the police can be present everywhere at any given point in time.
+With the implementation of drones for law enforcement, and surveillance drones being used even at night, the police can be present everywhere at any given point in time.
 In fact, it would enable them to arrive where they required more swiftly, and it will not be a function of how far their patrol car/bike currently is.

 Since the spread of the novel coronavirus, it has become dangerous for people to step out and come in contact with other people.
 This especially affects those people whose jobs require them to do so.
 And right now, the law enforcement agencies and doctors and medical staff are on the front-lines of the battle against the pandemic.